hexbatch/apple-core/core-docs/step-1-bounds/time-overview.md

     so a time-bound:
         user: id
         bounds_name: name of the bounds (unique to any bounds owned by the user)
-        is_retired: default false // if true then cannot be added to token types
+        is_retired: default false // if true then cannot be added later
         start: when to apply this bounds, inclusive
         stop: when to stop this bounds, inclusive
         cron: optional crontab string